Don't fall for junk accident health insurance

-Top hospital insurance will have you covered for all this, but other options are so-called "accident cover" and ambulance-only cover.
-These may be lower cost options, but they may not be good value.
+Top hospital insurance will have you covered for all this, but other options are accident cover and ambulance-only cover.
+These are cheaper options, but they may not be good value.

-Accident cover will usually include emergency ambulance transportation, and it gives you the option to use the emergency departments of private hospitals, but it's otherwise often very limited.
+Accident cover will usually include emergency ambulance transportation, and give you the option to use the emergency departments of private hospitals, but it's otherwise very limited.
 It also usually comes with restrictions such as:

 - cover may expire, for example after six months (which may be before your treatment is finished).
 So, for example, you may be covered for the initial surgery for a broken leg, but not for getting pins and screws taken out six months later.